-In 2013, we had approximately \$0.1 million of recorded liabilities pertaining to uncertain tax positions.
+In 2014, we had approximately \$0.2 million of recorded liabilities pertaining to uncertain tax positions.
 We are unable to make a reasonable estimate as to when cash settlement with the tax authorities might occur due to the uncertainties related to these tax matters.
 Payments of these obligations would result from settlements with taxing authorities.
 As we are unable to make reasonably reliable estimates of the timing of any cash payments to the tax authorities as a result of future settlements, these obligations are not included in the table.
-See Note 4 to the Consolidated Financial Statements in Item 8, which is incorporated herein by reference, for additional information on our uncertain tax positions.
+See Note 4 to the Consolidated Financial Statements in Item 8 for additional information on our uncertain tax positions.